stanfordnlp/dspy/dspy-docs/docs/tutorials/rag.md

 We can now evaluate our `compiled_rag` program on the dev set.
 Of course, this tiny set is _not_ meant to be a reliable benchmark, but it'll be instructive to use it for illustration.

-For a start, let's evaluate the accuracy (exact match) of the predicted answer.
+Let's evaluate the accuracy (exact match) of the predicted answer.

 ```python
 from dspy.evaluate.evaluate import Evaluate